andresebr/kumodd/README.md

     kumodd.py -d pdf -p /home/user/Desktop/

-Native Google Apps documents, spreadsheets and presentations are downloaded in LibreOffice format.
-The API does not provide a remote MD5 for native Google Apps docs, sheets or slides.
-As a result, only the local MD5 digest is reported.

-Both the options list (-l) and download (-d) will create a CSV file equivalent to the table above.
+Both the list (-l) and download (-d) options create a CSV file equivalent to the table above.

 Download all of the files listed in a previously generated CSV file: